designedmind/2017/multiple-drafts-overview.md

 [&lsquo;finding out&rsquo; to &lsquo;filling in&rsquo;](multiple-drafts-dennett-finding-out.html).

-Each these phenomena does indeed reveal something profound about consciousness, but none of them counts as evidence against an "inner presentation", as Dennett's materialist commitments lead him to suggest.
-On the contrary, they reveal the clever implementation tricks required to _implement_ an inner presentation, using nothing other than pure mechanism.
-Indeed, in the
-[last section](multiple-drafts-functional-gateway.html) of this chapter, I make the case that we should invert Dennett's interpretation of his own Multiple Drafts theory, and see it precisely as an account of how a
+These phenomena all reveal something profound about consciousness, but none of them counts as evidence against an "inner presentation", as Dennett's materialist commitments lead him to suggest.
+On the contrary, they reveal the clever implementation tricks required to _implement_ an inner presentation, using nothing but pure mechanism.
+Indeed, in the [last section](multiple-drafts-functional-gateway.html) of this chapter, I make the case that we should invert Dennett's interpretation of his own Multiple Drafts theory, and see it precisely as an account of how a